What Is A Watch Glass Used For

 Borosilicate Glass

 Most watch glasses are made of borosilicate glass.
-This type of glass is known for its excellent chemical resistance, low thermal expansion, and high resistance to thermal shock.
+Now, this type of glass is known for its excellent chemical resistance, low thermal expansion, and high resistance to thermal shock.
 This means it can withstand rapid temperature changes without cracking.

 • Benefits: